ezze/storekeeper/README.md

 Before making a pull request, please, be sure that your changes are rebased to `dev` branch.

-Special thanks to [Ivan Lobanov](https://github.com/arkhemlol) for contributing.
+Special thanks to [arkhemlol](https://github.com/arkhemlol) for contributing.